critsmet/circular-back-end/README.md

 # Circular: The Back End

 Circular is still in the initial stages of ideation/first-draft development by Chris Metzger and [Jesse Hlebo](jessehlebo.com).
+Circular seeks to create a community-driven event sharing platform that encourages bonding IRL instead of online.
 Check out the screenshot below for a demo, and [this](https://github.com/critsmet/circular-front-end/tree/day-view/) link to the front end repository.
 Hop around the branches to see features that are still being built and have not been merged to master.

 ![](https://res.cloudinary.com/apostrophe/image/upload/v1569949616/CircularDemo.gif)

-Circular's back end was was boostrapped with [rails](https://github.com/rails/rails)
+Circular's back end was was boostrapped with [rails](https://github.com/rails/rails).